Transipedia/Annotate-contigs/README.md

 - **preset**: (Default : "map-ont") Adjusts internal parameters of Minimap2 (e.g., k-mer size, scoring schemes, alignment heuristics) to optimize performance and accuracy for specific data types, you can find other presets [here](https://lh3.github.io/minimap2/minimap2.html#8.).

-- **minimap2_index**: Path to the pre-built Minimap2 index for the organism, if previously created.
+- **minimap2_index**: Path to the pre-built Minimap2 index for the organism, if previously created. if "index" mode, add ""

-- **star_index**: Path to the pre-built STAR index for the organism, if previously created.
+- **star_index**: Path to the pre-built STAR index for the organism, if previously created. if "index" mode, add ""

     **The preset used for index building must be consistent.
 Some presets may not provide information about chimeric reads.
 In such cases, you may need to build the index again using a different preset.**